federicotdn/verb/README.md

 3. **Text:** If the chosen handler is for text, decode the response body using the charset described in the `Content-Type` header.
 If no charset was specified, use the one specified by `verb-default-response-charset` (default: `utf-8`).
 After that is done, call the handler (e.g. `xml-mode`). **Binary:** If the chosen handler is for a binary type, call the handler directly after loading the raw bytes into the buffer (e.g. `doc-view-mode`).
 4. The handler will have set an appropiate major mode to display and/or edit the received content.

+There's two recommended ways of closing response buffers:
-To close the response buffer, you can use the `verb-kill-response-buffer-and-window` command, which is bound by default to <kbd>C-c C-r C-k</kbd>.
+- If the response buffer is the current buffer, you can use the `verb-kill-response-buffer-and-window` command, which is bound by default to <kbd>C-c C-r C-k</kbd>.
 This command will also kill the associated response headers buffer (see next section).
+- If the response buffer is not the current buffer (e.g. you are still on your `guide.verb` buffer), you can kill **all** response buffers by using the `verb-kill-all-response-buffers`, which is bound to <kbd>C-c C-r C-k</kbd> by default.
+Response headers buffers will also be killed automatically.

 As you send more HTTP requests, more response buffers will be created, with `<N>` at the end of their name to distinguish between them.
 If you wish to automatically have old response buffers killed when making a new request, set the `verb-auto-kill-response-buffers` variable to `t`.

+### Re-sending requests

+If you wish to re-send the request that generated the current response buffer, select the window showing it and use the `verb-re-send-request` command, which is bound to <kbd>C-c C-r C-f</kbd> by default.
+Note that the exact same request will be sent, even if the originating `.verb` file was modified.

 ### The Response Headers Buffer